I recently came across a $199.99 2TB Gen5 NVMe drive from a brand I’ve never heard of – Kanani.Tech. I was curious, so I got one and tested it :)

 Turn Off Windows Write Cache Buffer-Flushing

-It’s worth noting, I had some very strange behavior from the Gen 5 drives.
-They were capped at 5K sequential writes after moving them from Linux to Windows.
-After playing aound, I found out that turning off Windows Write-Cache Buffer-Flushing (Device Manager -> Right-click on the drive, then Properties and Policies) fixes the problem immediately.
-Then, you can re-enable that option.
+It’s worth noting, at first I experienced weird behavior from all of my Gen 5 drives.
+All of them were capped at 5K sequential writes.
+I think its because I formatted them in Linux, and moved them later to Windows.
+After playing around, I found out that turning off Windows Write-Cache Buffer-Flushing (Device Manager -> Right-click on the drive, then Properties and Policies) fixes the problem instantly.
+Then, you can re-enable that option and still get 12K writes.

-Out of curiosity, I also tested the Kanani and the ADATA against my Intel Optane DC P4800X enterprise drive, and an MSI M480 Pro Gen 4 drive.
-The Optane gave 13.5?s latency at RND4K Q1T1, vs 43.5?s on the XPG and 46.5?s on the Kanani.
-The MSI gave similar results to the Gen 5 drives, but it’s sequentials of course were limited to 7K, vs 12K on the Gen 5 drives.
-Overall, the Optane is still the undisputed king when it comes to daily operations (which care mostly for random reads at Q1).
-However, it is extremely expensive, and require adapters to work on a consumer motherboard.
-I paid about $150 for a 375GB Optane + Adapter.
-For most people, this is not nearly enough storage.
-But you can pair them.
-I’m currently using the 375GB Optane as a boot drive, and a Steam drive to run games from.
-But my main storage drive is the Kanani.
+Out of curiosity, I also tested the Kanani drive and the XPG one against my enterprise Intel Optane DC P4800X drive, and also against an MSI M480 Pro Gen 4 drive.
+The Optane gave 13.5us latency at RND4K Q1T1, vs 43.5us on the XPG and 46.5us on the Kanani.
+The MSI gave similar results to the Gen 5 drives, but it’s sequentials were limited to 7K, vs 12K on the Gen 5 drives.

 Bottom line:

-If you can find the Kanani.Tech KTP2000 for 10%+ cheaper than other Phison E26 or SM2508 drives, it’s a great deal that I highly recommend.
+If you want just one drive and be happy with it, a Gen 5 NVMe is great.
+If you can find the Kanani.Tech KTP2000 for 10%+ cheaper than other Phison E26 or SM2508 drives, it’s a great deal that I definitely recommend.